 6. For assistance from WHO: The form as prescribed by SEARO, WHO, New Delhi, may be used.
-For details, visit of Website: http://www.searo.who.int/index.htm
+For details, visit Website: http://www.searo.who.int/index.html

 8. National Funding Agencies: Indian investigators are also advised to look out for periodic call for proposals issued under various bilateral or multilateral collaborative programmes by following agencies:

 I. Please ascertain from foreign collaborator whether he/she would be willing to submit the proposal under above-mentioned joint collaborative programmes or under other foreign grants.

 II.
 If the foreign collaborator agrees to do so, you may obtain the relevant form from the concerned funding agency’s website.
 You may also fill in the ICMR summary sheet for international collaborative projects up to item no. 43.